peritus/django_templatecomponents/README.rst

   # template2.html
   {% javascript screen 10 %} var x = 1; {% endjavascript %}

-This would ensure, the JavaScript Block from template2.html appears above the one from template1.html:
+This would ensure, the javascript block from template2.html appears above the one from template1.html:

 ::